tetsushiwahaha/autonomous_pp/README.md

 ## How to use
 ### mouse operation

-- A new initial values is given by clicking on the appropriate location in the graph.
+- A new initial value can be given by clicking on the appropriate location in the graph.

 ### key operation